antonionetu/Go-Boilerplate/README.md

 	v2.NewTranslationRoutes(apiV2Group, t, l)
 }
 ```

-Instead of [Fiber](https://github.com/gofiber/fiber), you can use any other http framework.

 In `router.go` and above the handler methods, there are comments for generating swagger documentation
 using [swag](https://github.com/swaggo/swag).